sshalem/JAVA/_8_Design_Patterns/README.md

 ![Composition_Uml](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/sshalem/JAVA/master/_8_Design_Patterns/UML/Composition_Uml.puml)

-* Composition is described with a **_Filled Diamond_** at Parent Class.
+* Composition is described with a **_Filled Diamond_** at Parent Class.</br>
-* It means , that a Parent will have field composed from the Composed Class
+  It means , that a Parent will have field composed from the Composed Class </br>
-* For example , a Person has following organs : Heart, Hands, Legs.
+  For example , a Person has following organs : Heart, Hands, Legs.</br>
-* So, Class of Person will have fields of Classes : Heart, Hands, Legs
+  So, Class of Person will have fields of Classes : Heart, Hands, Legs</br>
-* In the UML ,we can see that : </br>
+  In the UML ,we can see that : </br>

  	the **_Filled Diamond_** pointing Parent class.
 ```java